geometry-zsh/geometry/README.md

 GEOMETRY_PROMPT_PLUGINS=(virtualenv docker_machine exec_time git hg)
 ```

-*Note: if you're not sure where to put geometry configs, just add them to your `.zshrc`*
+*Note: if you're not sure where to put geometry configs, just add them to your `.zshrc`*.

 These plugins will load and display on the right prompt.
 You can check the
 documentation and configuration for each specific plugin in the